 There are 3 main types of fluidization recognized in the IQF industry and which are used in different parts of the freezer, and namely: circulating fluidization, bubbling fluidization and fixed bed fluidization.
 In short, the circulating fluidization is used to completely lift the product from the bed under strong, cold airstreams and its usually used in the first part of the freezer for crust-freezing when the product is still warm and wet.
 The bubbling fluidization is a milder version of the previous type and it only partially lifts the product (hence the name of semi-fluidized bed) – usually used on the second bed the already crust-frozen product acts as a boiling liquid.
 And finally, the fixed bed fluidization – used to finish-freeze the product in the last part of the IQF tunnel, the product is mostly resting on the bed, also suitable for very fragile products.
 There can of course be variations of these 3 types.

 The pressure drop achieved on the bed – another very important influential factor – not only depends on the airflow generated by the fans but also depends on the design of the bed and specifically the size and distribution of holes through the bed.
-The OctoFrost™ bedplates have been designed thicker than any other bedplate on the market to allow bigger holes in the bedplate which results in a higher pressure-drop – a crucial precondition for a uniform and good fluidization.
+When it comes to IQF freezing technology, the OctoFrost™ bedplates have been designed thicker than any other bedplate on the market to allow bigger holes in the bedplate which results in a higher pressure-drop – a crucial precondition for a uniform and good fluidization.
 In addition, as the size of each hole determines the speed of the air passing through it, the diameters in the bedplates are decreasing towards the outfeed following the changing characteristics of the product.
 This configuration has been carefully calculated to create a specific airspeed in the holes and an even distribution of the airflow.

 IT'S ALL ABOUT AERODYNAMICS